 Forget Screen Time Rules.
-Lean In To Parenting Your Wired Child.
+Lean In To Parenting Your Wired Child

 The American Academy of Pediatrics supports this idea of joint media engagement, basically engaging alongside your kids, as you suggest, whether with games, videos or social media.
 But isn't there such a thing as too much screen time?

-When people talk about addiction, I think it's weird we want to blame the digital media because you can form unhealthy relationships with lots of things — food, sex , work, money.
+When people talk about addiction, I think it's weird we want to blame the digital media because you can form unhealthy relationships with lots of things — food, sex, work, money.

 And what we do is we try to teach people how to not develop those relationships.